Bionic Commando

 - 0 % positive mentions

-The monetization strategy of the game has been criticized as a lazy cash grab, with players expressing concerns over the focus on microtransactions and in-game advertising that feels out of place.
-Many feel that this approach undermines the game's quality and variety, particularly for a AAA title.
+The monetization strategy of the game has been criticized as a "lazy cash grab," with reviewers expressing concerns over the focus on microtransactions and skins at the expense of game quality and modding support.
+Additionally, there are complaints about in-game advertising that feels overly tailored to gamers, detracting from the overall experience.

 “This really is a lazy cash grab.”